Ticket to Work results for 2014-2017

 Young people with disability are able to thrive in open employment when prepared and supported while at school.Since Ticket to Work went National at the beginning of 2014, Ticket to Work networks have created over a thousand jobs for young people with disability and thousands of career building opportunities.
 We have shown that when given the right opportunity and support young people with significant disability can achieve.

 Here is the breakdown of all our data from 2014-2017 Ticket to Work data June 2017

-A recent independent evaluation found that Ticket to Work is creating positive longer term social and economic outcomes for young people with disability.
+A 2016 independent evaluation found that Ticket to Work is creating positive longer term social and economic outcomes for young people with disability.